 You can avoid getting sick too often with a few simple steps.
 Eating at home rather than eating out is a good way to control what is going into your body – the only trouble is resisting when going out for dinner is so super cheap and delicious.
 Also, avoid ‘dirty noodle stalls’ that pop up late at night on the side of the street.
 These are fine for the locals, but you’ll need to wait until your system gets used to the new germs.
 And go easy on the spicy sauce!

 China is not always an easy place to get by, but if you survive it, the payoff is worth it.
 This is a country made for adventurers – cheap and easy travel makes going away for the weekend a frequent occurrence.
 There are some truly delicious dishes out there, and in such a garrulous culture, dining out with local friends will be one of your greatest joys here.
 Weigh up the pros and cons and see if China is the place for you.

 Do you have what it takes for this adventure?
-Teach English in China
+Check out Jobs in China.

 Want to know more about living and working abroad?
 Click here.

 Celia Jenkins is a veteran teacher and freelance writer.
 She has taught in several countries in Asia, including Japan where she currently lives.